keabraekman/job-applications/README.md

 # job-applications

+Description for Jose Duran branch.
+Jose is a friend and wanted to use this script.
+I created a new branch.
+I am using this opportunity to also clean up the repo since it's getting very messy.

+BELOW is the readme for job-applications

 I am making a repo to help with the job application process : job search, resume edits, and job applying.